 You'll also need to be able to take the median home value in your stride - something that may sound easy enough to do, until you learn most single-family homes here sell for a whopping $434,335.

-Loop is a neighborhood of 32,384.
-With a figure that sizeable, it’s fair to assume that not every member of the neighborhood is rolling in cash.
-However, there are enough that are to put its median household income at an enviable $98,220.
-As is so often the case, the high incomes go hand in hand with high property prices – if you want to make Loop your next home, expect to part with around $331,150 for a single-family home.
+It is fair to assume though that not every member of the neighborhood is rolling in cash.
+However, there are enough that are to put its median household income at an enviable $201,890.
+As is so often the case, the high incomes go hand in hand with high property prices - if you want to make Loop your next home, expect to part with around $331,150 for a single-family home.

 6. Edison Park

 Edison Park is a quaint neighborhood in the city that was formerly known as Canfield.
 It is well known for a great variety of green parks, magnificent dining district, and convenient proximity to O'Hara International Airport.
 It also boats some great local businesses and a history that's among the most distinguished in the city.
 This all makes Edison Park one of the richest neighborhoods in Chicago.

 As you'd expect, none of that comes for free.
 According to Redfin, the median home price in Edison Park in September 2023 was $381K, which is the highest in the city.

 Fortunately, you won't have too many problems in making your mortgage payments (at least if you're anything like the average Edison Park resident) thanks to a median income that sits just below the $100,000 mark.